e2b-dev/E2B/_resources/PLAN.md

 - React to storage Dockefile upload OR image upload (maybe this is more user friendly because they can debug on their machines with our CLI)
 - Run the provision script in container
 - Create rootfs from the container
-- Build and save kernel
+- Build and save kernel (we might be using 4.16 instead of 5+ because of snapshot start times)
 - Start firecracker with the rootfs and make the snapshot
 - Upload the snapshot to Filestore or persisten disk
 - Mount FC persisten disk or Filestore on start (explore Nomad external volumes)